pacur/pacur/README.md

 ### project example

 A project can be created with the cli tools which can be installed using `go install`.
 The packages can be built and added to the repo.
 An example project is available in the example directory.
-The `pull` command should be run before all builds to update the docker images used for builds.
+The container build script must first be run to build the container images for all distributions.
+Directories in the docker directory can be removed to exclude distributions that are not needed.

 ```
 $ go install github.com/pacur/pacur@latest
+$ cd ~/go/pkg/mod/github.com/pacur/pacur@*/docker
+$ sh build.sh
 $ cd example
-$ pacur pull
 $ pacur project init
 $ pacur project build
 $ pacur project repo